ayushoriginal/Optimized-RGB-To-ColorName/README.md

 Nevertheless, this is a fun exercise for us to demonstrate our ability to make use of Python and the numpy library's closest-neighbor functions.
 We are also using this program to demonstrate our ability to incorporate algorithms into Algorthmia.
 Specifically at
 <a target="_blank" href="https://algorithmia.com/algorithms/wilsonmar/RGB2ColorName">
 https://algorithmia.com/algorithms/wilsonmar/RGB2ColorName</a>
 (a private service during development).

+Building on this achievement will be more distruptive tools such as VR into color spaces and ML outputs that recognize colors with more accuracy.

 ## Processing #